La Galigo

-Sureq Galigo or La Galigo is a creation myth of the Bugis from South Sulawesi in modern-day Indonesia, written down in manuscript form between the 18th and 20th century in the Indonesian language Bugis, based on an earlier oral tradition.
+Sureq Galigo or La Galigo is a creation myth of the Bugis from South Sulawesi in modern-day Indonesia, written down in manuscript form between the 18th and 20th century in the language Bugis, based on an earlier oral tradition.

-It was adapted into I La Galigo, a music-theater work by Robert Wilson.
+It was adapted into I La Galigo, a music theater work by Robert Wilson.

 Description

 The poem is composed in pentameters and relates the story of humanity's origins but serves also as practical everyday almanac.
 It evolved mostly through oral tradition and is still sung on important occasions.
 The earliest preserved written versions date back to the 18th century, earlier ones have been lost due to insects, climate or destruction.
 Consequently, there is no complete or definite version of Galigo but the preserved parts amount to 6,000 pages or 300,000 lines of text, making it one of the largest works of literature.
 The original Bugis language, in which also the production is sung, is now only understood by fewer than 100 people but so far only parts of it have been translated into Indonesian and no complete English language version exists either.

-The majority of La Galigo manuscripts still existent can be found in Indonesia and the Netherlands.
-Leiden University Library keeps one of the most valuable manuscripts.
+The majority of extant La Galigo manuscripts can be found in Indonesia and the Netherlands.
+Leiden University Libraries keeps one of the most valuable manuscripts.
 The Leiden manuscript consists of twelve volumes and relates the first part of the long Buginese epic.
-This largest coherent La Galigo fragment in the world was written in Makassar at the request of the theologian and scholar B.F.
-Matthes (1818–1908).
+This largest coherent La Galigo fragment in the world was written in Makassar at the request of the theologian and scholar Benjamin Frederik Matthes (1818–1908).
 In 1847 Matthes entered the service of the Netherlands Bible Society to study Bugis and Makassarese with the purpose of translating the Bible into those languages.